sharkdp/numbat/README.md

-Alternatively, you can create a symlink from `~/.config/numbat/modules` to the `numbat/modules/` folder in the repository (see [this page](https://numbat.dev/doc/cli-customization.html#module-paths) for the standard paths on other operating systems.
+Alternatively, you can create a symlink from `~/.config/numbat/modules` to the `numbat/modules/` folder in the repository (see [this page](https://numbat.dev/doc/cli-customization.html#module-paths) for the standard paths on other operating systems).